nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

 |global_private_address_check|

-1. Create a Python script :file:`client_udp.py` that acts a UDP client.
+1. Create a Python script :file:`client_udp.py` that acts as a UDP client.
    See the following sample code (make sure to use the correct IP addresses and port):

    .. code-block:: python